Social Prescribing

 social prescribing wheel

-• Employment, training and volunteering
+• Education, training or volunteering opportunities

-• Physical activities and healthy eating
+• Physical activities and healthy living advice

 The Next Steps

-• Ask your GP or practice staff to refer you to ‘Social Prescribing’.
-You can also self-refer.
+1 | Ask your GP or a member of staff at your practice to refer you to ‘Social Prescribing’.
+You can also self-refer via reception.

 Contact